 Manor Primary prides itself on the implementation of British values throughout the school.
-Fundamental British values are woven into our curriculum at Manor.
+Fundamental British values are woven into our curriculum.
 Not only do we respect British values and believe in them, we actively promote them across the school.

-We strive to ensure that our students develop a strong sense of understanding about our country and the values that we hold dear.
-Our values of respect, enjoyment, achievement, cooperation and honesty are intertwined with the British values to ensure a safe and stimulating environment in which to learn.
+We strive to ensure that our children develop a strong sense of understanding about our country and the values that we hold dear.
+Our values of respect, exceptionality, integrity and collaboration are intertwined with the British values to ensure a safe and stimulating environment in which to learn.

 At Manor our children are encouraged to explore and develop whilst applying the key principles outlined in our British values statement.
 We have constructed a bespoke curriculum based on topics that will excite and engage our children.
 Our curriculum provides an opportunity to integrate British values into each child's learning and how best to apply these to real-life contexts.

-All pupils have the opportunity to make choices throughout the course of each school day.
-They are encouraged to reflect upon their choices and to express their opinions in the appropriate manner knowing that they are in a safe and supportive environment.
+All children have the opportunity to make choices, they are encouraged to reflect upon their choices and to express their opinions in the appropriate manner knowing that they are in a safe and supportive environment.

-Our Pupil Voice (School Council) work alongside our staff to ensure that the student voice is heard and has an impact on the day-to-day running of our school.
-At council level the children discuss issues raised in class and suggest ideas for ways to improve aspects of their school experience.
-Pupils also have a voice when they complete the school surveys sent out every other year.
+Our Pupil Voice (Pupil Leadership Team) work alongside our staff to ensure that the children’s voice is heard and has an impact on the day-to-day running of our school.
+The children discuss issues raised in class and suggest ideas for ways to improve aspects of their school experience.

 At the beginning of each school year the children in each class will develop an understanding of the high expectations derived from our values; they will also have an impact on the class expectations they want to see upheld across the year.
 These rules are fairly demonstrated and applied to emphasise how our choices affect our lives and futures.

 Examples of democracy in action in our school: